Helping Kids to Volunteer

-There are so many non-profits, charities and causes that simply need item and monetary donations.
-In today’s post we are simply highlighting a few organizations that allow kids to volunteer – or assist in some way.
-However there are many more non profit organizations throughout the Triad that encourage families to volunteer together.
+There are so many non-profits, charities, and causes that simply need item and monetary donations.
+In today’s post, we are simply highlighting a few organizations that allow youth volunteer opportunities – or assist in some way.
+However, there are many more non-profit organizations throughout the Triad that encourage families to volunteer together.
 You can get several ideas from our Volunteer & Giving Directory HERE.

 American Red Cross – Heart of Carolina Region